 The pterosaur specimen was discovered by grazier Bob Elliott on Belmont Station, near Winton, in early 2017.
 The new site is located 8km from where the holotype skeleton of Savannasaurus elliottorum, a unique species of sauropod dinosaur, was discovered in 2005.
-Mr Elliott, who has been involved with the Museum since childhood, brought the specimens to the Museum Laboratory where they were identified as belonging to an ornithocheirid pterosaur.
+Mr Elliott, who has been involved with the Museum since childhood, brought the specimens to the Australian Age of Dinosaurs Museum Laboratory where they were identified as belonging to an ornithocheirid pterosaur.